foundata/guidelines/ansible-style-guide.md

 **Reasoning:**

-* Good, descriptive `name` values also produce valuable output for the user, as comments are not displayed.
+* Descriptive `name` values appear in Ansible's output; comments do not.
 * Variables documented in the `/defaults` or `/vars` directories do not require explanation within the playbooks themselves.
 * Concise comments preserve context that the code cannot express.
 Narrating visible behavior adds noise and is more likely to become outdated when the implementation changes.